goliatone/wee-things-workshop/tutorials/2-hello-blink/README.md

 gpio.mode(pin, gpio.OUTPUT)

--- time is in milliseconds
-tmr.alarm(1, 2000, 1, function()
+-- time is in milliseconds, so 2 seconds. tmr.alarm(1, 2000, 1, function()
     if lighton == 0 then
         lighton = 1